Control of concerted back-to-back double ionization dynamics in helium: Two-Step Mechanism

 \autoref{tab:eval} provides a common evaluation of all results with respect to the occupancies in regions $D_1$ and $D_2$ at the final propagation time.
 The occupancies are determined by projectors $P^{D_1}$ and $P^{D_2}$ that project into the two regions of double ionization shown in \autoref{fig:fig_he_regions}.
 The Krotov method exhibits the maximal expectation value {$\erw{ \hat P^{D_1} - \hat P^{D_2}}$} of $0.283$.
 Field (c) from the derivative-free optimization procedure gives the second largest value ($37\,\%$, relative to the Krotov result).
 This is remarkable as this field is much simpler and less intense than that of the Krotov results (compare \autoref{fig:oct_DerivFree_res} with \autoref{fig:oct_krotov_expt_val}).

 Further, for the pulses from the derivative-free optimization procedures, the ratio $\erw{ \hat P^{D_1}} / \erw{\hat P^{D_2}}$ is around $4$ to $6$ times larger than that of the Krotov result.
 That is, the double ionization yield is higher for the Krotov outcome but the ratio of back-to-back motion versus front-to-back motion is higher for the derivative-free optimization outcomes.
-This is even more extreme for pulse (y) of the local control procedure where double ionization is minimal, but occurs with a strong favor to back-to-back motion, as is also evident from \autoref{fig:oct_lct_res}.
+This is even more extreme for the pulse obtained by the short-time control procedure where double ionization is minimal, but occurs with a strong favor {towards} back-to-back motion, as is also evident from \autoref{fig:oct_lct_res}.

 The highest ratio $\erw{ \hat P^{D_1}} / \erw{\hat P^{D_2}}$ of $403$ actually occurs when the ground state is just displaced and evolved field-free afterwards.
-This shows again that the displacement in $u$ is an essential process that needs to happen for obtaining back-to-back ionization.
+This shows again that, {in our setup}, the displacement in $u$ is an essential process that needs to happen for obtaining back-to-back ionization.

+{ We now discuss the validity of our simulation method, namely the nonrelativistic Schrödinger equation within the dipole approximation.
+Relativistic effects have been shown to be important for field intensities around $\unit[10^{20}]{W/cm^2}$.\cite{kjellsson_relativistic_2017} While field (a) obtained from the derivative-free optimization procedure is in this regime, further tests showed that the mechanism is still valid for smaller intensities up to $\unit[3.5\cdot 10^{18}]{W/cm^2}$ (see \autoref{sec:disc_deriv_free}).
+All other fields have intensities below $\unit[10^{18}]{W/cm^2}$, where relativistic effects can be neglected.
+We also tested the validity of the dipole approximation by performing additional simulations that included first and second order corrections to the dipole approximation.
+While we experienced numerical difficulties in simulating field (a), all other fields, including the Krotov-optimized, showed only minor changes in the wavefunction when simulated beyond the dipole approximation.
+To summarize, the mechanism and the main characteristics of the fields are neither affected by relativistic effects nor are they affected by the dipole approximation. }